jebigay/rrea-enterprise/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Section with a form subtitle
-    text: "When in doubt, get in touch.\n\nLooking for a tailored total security solution or the missing piece?
+    text: "\n\nLooking for a tailored total security solution or the missing piece?
 Unsure what you need?\_\n\nExplore the available solutions with your local partner or with your RREA representative.
 Check out our distribution map for more information or leave us a message.\n"
     media:
       fields:
         - name: name